SCCC-BBC/PathwaySplice/README.md

 # GOSJ
-An R package for GO term enrichment analysis with the flexible bias factor adjustment
+ An R package for adjusting bias in pathway analysis using differential exon and splicing junction usage based analysis